garden-io/garden/docs/using-garden/actions.md

 Garden is pluggable and features a number of action types.
-You can find all of them and their full reference documentation [here](../reference/action-types/README.md), but we'll provide a high-level overview of the most commonly used types below:
+You can find all of them and their full reference documentation [here](../reference/action-types/README.md), but we'll provide a high-level overview of the most commonly used types below.

+Generally, we recommend using the same deployment tools you use in CI or in production.
+That way, you can get up and running with Garden more easily, and also minimize the difference between your Garden environment and your production environment.

+- [kubernetes](../k8s-plugins/action-types/kubernetes.md) action types use Kubernetes manifests for Deploys, Tests and Runs.
+These support [Kustomize](https://kustomize.io/) out of the box.
+Use these actions when you prefer the more lightweight deployment approach of using Kubernetes manifests directly, which is a valid alternative to the Helm chart-based `helm` actions.
+- [helm](../k8s-plugins/action-types/helm.md) action type allow you to deploy your own Helm charts, or 3rd-party charts from remote repositories.
+[Helm](https://helm.sh/) is a powerful tool, especially when deploying 3rd-party (or otherwise external) charts.
+You can also make your own charts, but we recommend only doing so when you need its flexible templating capabilities, or if you aim to publish the charts.
+- `exec` actions offer a flexible way to weave in arbitrary scripts and commands that are executed locally.
+These can be custom build steps, unit tests, scripts, tests or really anything else.
+The caveat is that they always run on the same machine as the Garden CLI, and not e.g. in a Kubernetes cluster, and thus not quite as portable.
+See the reference guide for the `exec` [Build](../reference/action-types/Build/exec.md), [Deploy](../reference/action-types/Deploy/exec.md), [Test](../reference/action-types/Test/exec.md) and [Run](../reference/action-types/Run/exec.md) actions for more details.
 - [container](../other-plugins/container.md) action type is a high level and portable way to describe how container images are both built and deployed.
 When working with containers you'll at least use this to build the images, but you may also specify `Deploy`, `Run` and `Test` actions on them.
 The `kubernetes` providers, for example, can take these service definitions, generate Kubernetes manifests and deploy them.
 This is generally much easier to use than the below `kubernetes` and `helm` action types, but in turn loses some flexibility of those two.
-- [kubernetes](../k8s-plugins/action-types/kubernetes.md) action type is quite simple.
-They allow you to provide your own Kubernetes manifests, which the `kubernetes` providers can then deploy.
-Use this for any custom manifests you need or already have, and when you don't need the capabilities of the more complex `helm` type.
-- [helm](../k8s-plugins/action-types/helm.md) action type allow you to deploy your own Helm charts, or 3rd-party charts from remote repositories.
-[Helm](https://helm.sh/) is a powerful tool, especially when deploying 3rd-party (or otherwise external) charts.
-You can also make your own charts, but we recommend only doing so when you need its flexible templating capabilities, or if you aim to publish the charts.
-- [exec](../reference/action-types/Run/exec.md) `Run` actions offer a flexible way to weave in arbitrary scripts and commands that are executed locally.
-These can be custom build steps, scripts, tests or really anything else.
-The caveat is that they always run on the same machine as the Garden CLI, and not e.g. in a Kubernetes cluster, and thus not quite as portable.
 - [terraform](../reference/action-types/Deploy/terraform.md)  offer a powerful way to deploy any cloud resources as part of your project.
 See the [Terraform guide](../terraform-plugin/README.md) for more information.